JoeIaquinto/TroyWeb.WolframLanguage.Activities/README.md

 All Wolfram Language Versions from V4 and up.

 NOTICE: I do not own the Wolfram Engine or any part therof.
 This was developed using the Free Wolfram Engine™ for Developers.
 You may not use this in production or for commercial use without purchasing a production wolfram engine license from the Wolfram Foundation.

+## Issue Reporting & Contributing

+This project uses Github to track open issues and facilitate contributions from the community.
+If any issues occur please file an issue on the Github Repository.
+Pull requests are also certainly welcome.